Theory of quantum system certification: a tutorial

-In order to distinguish quantum channels one can use ancillary systems.
-For this reason, we would like to define a norm that has good stability properties for the maps acting on composite Hilbert spaces.
-This motivates the definition of the diamond norm as a so-called \emph{completely boundedness (CB)-completion} of the $(1\to 1)$-norm.
-We define \emph{diamond norm} for $\X \in \M(\H)$ by
+In order to operationally distinguish two quantum channels one can use ancillary systems and entangled states.
+This motivates the definition of the diamond norm as the so-called \emph{complete boundedness (CB)-completion} of the $(1\to 1)$-norm.
+We define the \emph{diamond norm} of $\X \in \M(\H)$ by

-Note that the diamond norm inherits the above mentioned properties from the $(1\to 1)$-norm and preserves them even when a map is only applied to part of a composite Hilbert space.
-More precisely, the diamond norm has the following properties.